Employee Engagement Survey Question Examples

 1. How do you feel about your job today?

 This simple question inquires about each employee’s attitude towards their work, keeping it focused on how they feel right now.
 If employees express a general dissatisfaction with their jobs, answers to other questions may help to pin down the source.
-The employer and employee may be able to work together to improve satisfaction rates.
+The employer and employee may be able to work together to

 2. Would you recommend [our company] to your friends as a good place to work?